-'Hear Me By Any Means Necessary' — Charlottesville Is Forced To Redefine Civility
+'Hear Me By Any Means Necessary': Charlottesville Is Forced To Redefine Civility

 "I see civility just as an instrument to let people, with very strong opinions, very strong emotions, be in the same body to get things done," Signer says.

 "Civility is actually used to shut down discussion," counters Jalane Schmidt, a local organizer with Black Lives Matter.
-"It is often a way to 'tone police' the folks that don't have power, and that don't speak in four syllable words."
+"It is often a way to 'tone police' the folks that don't have power and that don't speak in four-syllable words."

-Charlottesville has a reputation as a charming college town — home to the University of Virginia, and its founder, founding father Thomas Jefferson.
+Charlottesville has a reputation as a charming college town — home to the University of Virginia, and its founder, Founding Father Thomas Jefferson.
 After what locals now call "the summer of hate," Schmidt says it's time to rethink the Jefferson legacy and all it entails.

 "There is this phrase called the Virginia way," she says.
 "It is ... based on an old way of doing things during an era when only white men basically were in power."

-City council proceedings open up
+Council proceedings open up

 The pain and chaos after the events of 2017 have prompted reflection in a town where the politics are left of center.
-A prominent voice for change, community activist Nikuyah Walker, was elected to city council and her fellow councilors chose her as mayor in January of 2018.
+A prominent voice for change, community activist Nikuyah Walker, was elected to the City Council and her fellow councilors chose her as mayor in January of 2018.

-Walker is the first black woman to be mayor in a city where African-Americans make up about one-fifth of nearly 50,000 residents.
+Walker is the first black woman to be mayor in Charlottesville, a city where African-Americans make up about one-fifth of nearly 50,000 residents.
 The council now has two black and three white members.

 "I don't have an issue with people expressing themselves," she said at her first council meeting, as a signal that proceedings would be more open under her leadership.
-The audience snapped their fingers in approval.
+Audience members snapped their fingers in approval.

 In stark contrast to the previous mayor, Walker has refused to use her gavel to enforce rules of civility, even as meetings stretch to six hours.

-"Even though meetings have been very civil in the past, the results of those meetings have been complete disasters for people lives, ... especially if you were black and low income," Walker said at an October council meeting.
+"Even though meetings have been very civil in the past, the results of those meetings have been complete disasters for people's lives ... especially if you were black and low income," Walker said at an October council meeting.

-Councilman Wes Bellamy says now there's a more inclusive definition of civil discourse.
-"I could have a conversation with you and because my vernacular is not the same, and because a topic makes me more emotional and I'm more passionate about it, it doesn't mean that I'm not being quote unquote civil," says Bellamy.
-"It could just mean that when I was talking to you in a way that you may deem [un]civil, you refuse to listen to me.
+Council member Wes Bellamy says now there's a more inclusive definition of civil discourse.
+"I could have a conversation with you and because my vernacular is not the same, and because a topic makes me more emotional and I'm more passionate about it, it doesn't mean that I'm not being quote-unquote civil," says Bellamy.
+"It could just mean that when I was talking to you in a way that you may deem civil, you refused to listen to me.
 So now you're going to have to hear me by any means necessary."

-Community activist Rosia Parker is a frequent speaker at Charlottesville City Council.
+Community activist Rosia Parker is a frequent speaker at the Charlottesville City Council.
 "Y'all always looking crazy every time somebody say something," she told council members at a meeting in December.
 "The problem is Charlottesville local government is not taking accountability for their wrongness and their actions."

-She wants more police transparency, and has been an advocate for affordable housing, but feels like her message just doesn't get through.
+She wants more police transparency, and has been an advocate for affordable housing, but feels as though her message just doesn't get through.
 She describes being "listened at" instead of being listened to.
 "We just want to heal.
 We want to heal from the inside out and not outside in and business as usual," Parker says.
 "So that makes us argue more and more."

 Mr. Civility

-But the current climate is not conducive for progress says resident Jim Hingeley, a former public defender who has earned the nickname "Mr. Civility."
+But the current climate is not conducive for progress, says resident Jim Hingeley, a former public defender who has earned the nickname "Mr. Civility."

 "For me, in a way, it was a badge of honor," he says.
 "But certainly the people who were using it meant it very negatively."